-We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, Aviall Pte.
-Ltd. (Singapore), on two occasions, have violated the Export Administration Regulations (currently codified at 15 C.F.R.
-Parts 730-774 (2007)) (the "Regulations")1, which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. app. §§2401-2420 (2000)) (the "Act")2.
+We, the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), have reason to believe that you, Thermon Europe BV (Netherlands), have committed seven violations of the Export Administration Regulations (currently codified at 15 C.F.R.
+Parts 730-774 (2010)) (the "Regulations"),1 which are issued under the authority of the Export Administration Act of 1979, as amended (50 U.S.C. app. \S 2401-2420 (2000)) (the "Act").2

-We charge that you committed one violation of Section 760.2(a) of the Regulations, in that, on one occasion, with intent to comply with, further or support an unsanctioned foreign boycott, you knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from a boycotting country.
+We charge that you committed one violation of Section 760.2(a) of the Regulations, in that, on one occasion, with intent to comply with, further or support an unsanctioned foreign boycott, you knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country.